mattermost/docs/source/boards/accessing-boards.rst

 Accessing your Boards
 =====================

-Focalboard currently uses channel-based permissions, meaning that only members of the associated channel can access (read/write) the boards for that channel.
+Boards currently uses channel-based permissions, meaning that only members of the associated channel can access (read/write) the boards for that channel.

 You can use this to create private boards: